-In this article, we cover a common file sharing use-case for businesses using Salesforce experience cloud.
+In this article, we cover a common file sharing use-case for businesses using the Salesforce experience cloud.
 Such businesses often have internal Salesforce objects managed by internal company users, which are also shared with external experience site users.
-However, file related features in such implementations are usually missing.
+However, file-related features in such implementations are usually missing.

 This article is divided into the following sections -